 The SLP is the lightest of the snow group in color and most often is born white or with very faint markings.
-Their pattern usually comes in later and most often starting at the points.
-The one very unique thing about the SLP is that they are the only Bengal color with the clear ice blue eye color.
+Their pattern usually comes in later and most often starting at the points (face, tail, legs).
+The one very unique thing about the SLP is that they are the only Bengal color that keeps the clear ice blue eye color that all Bengal kittens are born with.
 Genetically they have 2 Siamese genes.
 Lap Leopard Bengals currently does produce the Seal Lynx.

 Seal Mink (genetically a "cb, cs" Snow)

 The SM will usually be born with a detectable pattern that will usually darken some as they grow.
 The color background of the SM is usually in ivory, cream or buff with an almost caramel-chocolate tone to their spotted or marbled pattern.
 Sm's have aqua or blue/green eyes.
 Genetically they have one Siamese and one Burmese gene that gives the intermediate color.
 Only our queen Sahara can produce the Mink color.

 Are usually the darkest of the snow group and are most often born with a distinctive pattern in seal brown to dark seal brown spotted or marble pattern.
 The SS eye color is green or gold.
 Genetically they have 2 Burmese genes.
 Currently, we don't produce this color.